 How can I make visiting the dentist better for my anxious child?

 We suggest booking your child in for a check-up at the same time as the rest of the family (if possible).
-If the child sees their parents having a check-up and realise there is nothing to be scared of, this will reduce their anxieties.
+If the child sees their parents having a check-up and realises that there is nothing to be scared of, this will reduce their anxieties.

-Another good way is to have your child see the same dentist every time.
-This allows for them to become familiar with their dentist and make them feel more comfortable.
+Another good idea is to have your child see the same dentist every time.
+This allows for them to become familiar with their dentist who will make them feel more comfortable at each visit.

-By making visiting the dentist an enjoyable and fun experience it will hopefully eliminate any fears and anxieties they have about their check-up.
+By making visits to the dentist an enjoyable and fun experience, you will hopefully help to eliminate any fears and anxieties that your child has about their check-up.

 When should my child’s first trip to the dentist be?

 The Australian Dental Association recommends your child have their first dental visit at 12 months of age, or shortly after their first baby teeth erupt.